ipfs-shipyard/ipfs-primer/publishing-changes/lessons/view-and-publish.md

  432.98 KiB / 432.98 KiB [=============================================] 100.00%
 ```

-Notice that you used the command `ipfs add` with the `-r` option to tell IPFS to recursively add the contents of the directory to your local IPFS node.
+Notice that you used the command `ipfs add -r` where the `-r` option tells IPFS to recursively add the contents of the directory to your local IPFS node.

 ## Explanation